sdl/ecommerce-framework/README.md

 Support for DXA 1.6 will be released soon as an intermediate release.

 New functionality in the v1.1 version:
+* New OData based micro service for E-Commerce including clients for Java and .NET
-* E-Commerce connectors decoupled into a separate OData based micro service
+* Decoupled E-Commerce connectors, either they can be plugged into the micro service or they can be co-located in DXA (java only)
 * DXA modules for .NET providing the same functionality as the Java DXA modules
 * Support for product variants
 * Fredhopper ECL connector